nodejs/node/doc/onboarding.md

     * When adding a `semver-*` label, add a comment explaining why you're adding it.
 Do it right away so you don't forget!
   * Please add the `author-ready` label for PRs where:
-    * the CI has been started,
+    * the CI has been started (not necessarily finished),
-    * that have no outstanding review comments and
+    * no outstanding review comments exist and
-    * at least one approval,
+    * at least one collaborator approved the PR.
-    * pending the CI outcome,
-    * the 48/72 hour waiting rule and
-    * the necessary LGs for semver-major.

 * [**See "Who to CC in issues"**](./onboarding-extras.md#who-to-cc-in-issues)
   * This will come more naturally over time